tywei90/arr-sort/README.md

 //   { locals: { foo: 'aaa', num: -3 }, flag: 4} ]
 ```

-** Sort by custom function
+**Sort by custom function**

 If custom functions are supplied, array elements are sorted according to the return value of the compare function.
-See the [docs for ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)`Array.sort()` for more details.
+See the [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)`Array.sort()` for more details.

 ```js
 var arrSort = require('arr-sort');